-The third part of the project is an interactive web-based exhibition platform.
-The video data accessible through the online archive is interfaced through a two-tiered navigable Quicktime movie.
+The third part of the project is an interactive exhibition platform.
+The video data accessible through the interactive archive is interfaced through a two-tiered navigable Quicktime movie.

 On the tier below are phone interviews with the featured characters, coupled with staged scenes of life in prison reenacted by a group of high-school actors, and shot at an abandoned prison in Michigan.